Everything You Need to Know about Form 5500

 - Errors of misinterpretation or lack of information such as whether there have been any accidental excess contributions above the federal limits or failure to report any missed contributions or late deposits

 Want to avoid making errors on your Form 5500?
-By completing the form on your behalf, all you need to do is review, sign, and submit—it’s as simple (and error-free) as that.
+Betterment prepares the form on your behalf, so all you need to do is review, sign, and submit—it’s as simple as that.

 5. Betterment drafts a signature-ready Form 5500 for you, including related schedules